JJBannister/tinydiffrast/docs/_posts/0001-01-04-rasterization.markdown

 One of these applications is rendering meshes that are partially transparent.
 In this scenario, it is also necessary to know what triangles are behind partially transparent triangles.

-In the differentiable rasterization approaches that we will be implementing, it is necessary to keep track of two layers during rasterization.
+In one of the differentiable rasterization approaches that we will be implementing, it is necessary to keep track of two layers during rasterization.
 Thankfully, this is not a difficult thing to implement.
-Each output buffer will have two layers, and during Z-buffering, we will simply keep track of the two closest triangles instead of just one.
+Each output buffer will have two layers, and, during Z-buffering, we will simply keep track of the two closest triangles instead of just one.
 For more detail on muli-layer rasterization, [here](https://on-demand.gputechconf.com/gtc/2014/presentations/S4385-order-independent-transparency-opengl.pdf) is a good presentation from researchers at Nvidia.

 {% include image_compare.html file1="/assets/images/post4/l0_t.png" file2="/assets/images/post4/l1_t.png" description="The three output buffers from rasterization in a deferred shading approach.
 Top: A triangle id buffer visualized by mapping integer ids to random colors.
 Middle: A depth buffer.
 Bottom: A barycentric coordinate buffer visualized by interpreting 3D barycentric coordinates as RGB values.
 Each buffer has two layers." width=700%}